Scandal Savage: Powers and abilities

 The full extent of Scandal's powers has yet to be revealed, although it would appear that, owing to her father's immortality, she is incredibly resilient to harm.
 She claims to be "damned hard to kill" at the least.
 In Birds of Prey #107, she took a bullet from Deadshot and was capable of regrowing her damaged organs, talking to and carrying Knockout several minutes later with no apparent ill effects.
-In Checkmate (vol. 2) #18, it is speculated that she may be immortal like her father.
-She also took several rounds from a machine gun to the chest and legs and still considered herself combat ready (threatening to kill her assailants).
-She and other people have made comments that imply that her life had been or will be longer than average.
-She has proven herself to be a vicious fighter, capable of holding her own against the likes of Fatality, Hawkgirl, and Talia al Ghul.
+In Checkmate (vol. 2) #18, it is speculated that she may be fully immortal like her father.

 In combat, she often employs retractable, wrist-mounted blades known as the Laminas Pesar or "Lamentation Blades".